 For the Payment Claim, i) in September 2014, the Tribunals decided that Petrobangla owed NRBL for the gas delivered and accrued interest, ii) in September 2015, the Tribunals decided that Petrobangla shall pay the amounts owed into escrow accounts, and iii) in May 2016, the Tribunals decided that Petrobangla shall pay the amounts owed to NRBL forthwith and free of any restrictions.
-The amounts owed to date total approximately \$39 million.
+The amounts owed to date total approximately \$40 million.

 There is no assurance that Petrobangla will comply with the decision of the Tribunals.
-As such, no amounts have been recorded in these audited consolidated financial statements.
+As such, no amounts have been recorded in these consolidated financial statements.

-For the Compensation Claim, the Company's position is that it is not liable for any compensation claims.
-In March 2016, Bapex filed a memorial with the Tribunals that included a request that the Tribunals declare the JVA null and void based on the premise that the JVA was procured through corruption and dismiss all claims of NRBL in arbitration.
+For the Compensation Claim, in March 2016, Bapex filed a memorial with the Tribunals that included a request that the Tribunals declare the JVA null and void based on the premise that the JVA was procured through corruption and dismiss all claims of NRBL in arbitration.
 In addition, Bapex requested compensation of \$118 million for Bapex's losses and approximately \$905 million for GOB's losses and other expenses.
 In February 2019, the Tribunals issued its decision on the corruption claim in favor of NRBL.
-The Company is awaiting a decision from the Tribunals regarding NRBL's potential liability for damages claimed by Bapex and the GOB.
+In February 2020, the Tribunals issued its decision on liability in which it concluded that NRBL must compensate Bapex for direct loss and damage caused by uncontrolled flow problem that occurred in January 2005.
+The compensation owed by NRBL to Bapex includes the gas that escaped as part of the uncontrolled flow problem that occurred in January 2005 with the identification of other loss and damage that NRBL must compensate and the quantum of such compensation reserved for the next phase of the proceedings.
+In August 2020, NRBL is scheduled to submit its counter-memorial regarding its estimate of the direct loss and damage caused by uncontrolled flow problem that occurred in January 2005 along with a set-off claim against Bapex.